 Falkirk Council successfully bid for Scottish Government funding to carry out community-led regeneration within Grangemouth Town Centre and Charlotte Dundas Court.
 The Council appointed Community Links (South Lanarkshire) to build upon the themes identified by the Grangemouth community during the consultation in 2018, with more of a focus on the areas that experience higher levels of deprivation.

-They consulted with the local community between March and May 2019, by operating from a vacant unit in York Arcade, interacting with the local community, focus groups, and community events.
+They consulted with the local community between March and May 2019, by operating from a vacant unit in York Arcade, interacting with the local community by way of focus groups and community events.
 At the end of this process a design team was brought in to assist with new designs for the Town Centre and Charlotte Dundas Court.
-A report of recommendations was completed in summer 2019 and is being considered by the Community Planning Partnership.
+A report of recommended actions was completed in summer 2019 and formed the discussion points for the co-production workshops outlined below.

 Local Staff Perspective

 In order to assess local services and partnership working, an officer from the Community Planning team met with staff from the Council and partner organisations that work with the local community within Grangemouth to identify issues or barriers to service delivery and communication on the ground.
-A report of recommendations was completed in summer 2019 and is being considered by the Community Planning Partnership.
+A report of recommended actions was completed in summer 2019 and formed the discussion points for the co-production workshops outlined below.

-In order to ensure community participation and ownership, and a realistic and achievable action plan, a series of workshops are taking place in September 2019 in which members of the community and local staff will come together to discuss the recommendations of the two available reports and finalise an action plan.
+In order to ensure community participation and ownership, and a realistic and achievable action plan, a series of workshops took place in September 2019 in which members of the community and local Council and Partner organisation staff came together to discuss the recommendations of the two available reports and finalise an action plan.

 Workshop 1: Housing and Poverty

-This workshop aims to bring together local community groups, housing officers, housing associations, community safety, police, waste officers, community learning and development, and citizen's advice bureau.
+This workshop brought together local community groups, housing officers, housing associations, community safety, police, waste officers, community learning and development, and Citizen's Advice Bureau.
+Participants discussed solutions for local housing issues such as sustainment and waste management issues.

 Workshop 2: Employment and Employability

-This workshop aims to bring together local community groups, employment and employability services, local education officers, and local business and industry.
+This workshop brought together local community groups, employment and employability services, local education officers, CVS Falkirk and local business and industry.
+Participants discussed solutions for issues such as local training opportunities and opportunities within local industry.

 Workshop 3: Town Centre/ Regeneration

-This workshop aims to bring together local community groups, economic development/ growth deal officers, Police Scotland, community safety officers, and estates officers.
+This workshop brought together local community groups, economic development/ growth deal officers, Police Scotland, community safety officers, and estates officers.
+Participants discussed solutions for issues such as anti-social behaviour in the town centre and options for regeneration.